So Business List. Software QA Checklist

 Two Types of QA Checklists

-There may be more types of checklists in testing, but this article will focus on two.
+There may be more types of checklists to maintain software quality, but this article will focus on two.
 The first type matches a set of tests or a part of it.
 This checklist contains the test cases that need to be completed.
-You can also view this type as a tester’s work plan in the sophisticated test management system.
+You can also view this type as a tester's work plan in the sophisticated test management system.

 The second type is a simplified test case.
 With the advent of agile methodologies, meticulous work on documenting test cases sometimes no longer justifies the effort.
 However, rarely someone wants to completely skip the QA part, even if not aimed at comprehensive testing.
 This is where checklists come in, as they do in other industries.
 The written before doesn't mean that there is no such thing as a well-structured QA checklist.
 More on this in the dedicated section.